roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Placing a hands upon her cheeks, Lydia  wriggled her body.

-"Kya---!"
+"'Kya---!'"

-Yuuyami cheeks dyed, and her body jolted.
+Yuuyami's cheeks dyed, and her body jolted.
 Then, for a next few moments, the pair squealed, _Kya, kya,_ while imagining Rapha and Ohan.